This post is the ultimate guide to making zucchini noodles (zoodles)!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases for my referral at no extra cost to you!
 See Disclosure

-What are zucchini noodles
+What are zucchini noodles?

 Since they are a straight-up vegetable, zoodles fit as nicely (as you hope to into those old jeans) into a wide variety of dietary plans, including vegan, low carb, gluten-free, keto, and paleo.

-These and other nutrients found in zucchinis act as antioxidants, have anti-inflammatory properties and help to lower your risk against serious diseases like cancer.
+These and other nutrients found in zucchinis act as antioxidants, have anti-inflammatory properties, and help to lower your risk against serious diseases like cancer.

 Tips for choosing the right zucchini for zoodles

-Be sure to keep the skin on because this makes your noodles firmer and release less water = non-soggy noodle bliss.
+Be sure to keep the skin on because this makes your noodles firmer and releases less water = non-soggy noodle bliss.

 Ways to make zucchini noodles

 There are a million zucchini noodles recipes out there, but first, you need to know how to make them.